-- An external energy management system is installed that reduces the boiler water temperature as the heating load decreases. - This boiler is not used for any space heating. - This boiler is part of a modular or multiple boiler system having a total input of 300,000 BTU/hr or greater. - This boiler is equipped with a tankless coil.
+- An external energy management system is installed that reduces the boiler water temperature as the heating load decreases. - This boiler is not used for any space heating. - This boiler is part of a modular or multiple boiler system having a total input of 300,000 BTU/hr or greater. - This boiler is equipped as a combi unit.